Logarithmic Enriques varieties: Enriques manifolds and log-Enriques varieties

 \begin{defi} An \emph{Enriques manifold} is a nonsingular $K$-torsion variety $X$ such that $q(X) = 0$. \end{defi}

-The condition of vanishing irregularity is needed to exclude bielliptic surfaces, which are nonsingular $K$-torsion projective varieties of index $2, 3, 4$ or $6$ and positive irregularity.
+The condition of vanishing irregularity is needed to exclude bielliptic surfaces, which are nonsingular $K$-torsion projective varieties of index $2, 3, 4$ or $6$ and positive irregularity and observe that an Enriques manifold of dimension two is precisely an Enriques surface.

-Let $X$ be an Enriques manifold and consider its canonical cover $Y\to X$, which is a projective manifold with trivial canonical divisor.
-By the Beauville-Bogomolov decomposition theorem~\cite{Beauville_c1nul}, up to an \'etale cover, the variety $Y$ splits as a product of IHS manifolds, CY manifolds and an abelian manifold.
-Since there is in general not much control on this \'etale cover, we focus on special types of Enriques manifolds where the variety $Y$ itself is split, and we are mostly interested in the ``atomic" types:
+Let $X$ be an Enriques manifold and consider its canonical cover $Y\to X$ of degree $d\geq 2$, which is a projective manifold with trivial canonical divisor.
+By the Beauville-Bogomolov decomposition theorem~\cite{Beauville_c1nul}, up to an \'etale cover, the variety~$Y$ splits as a product of IHS manifolds, CY manifolds and an abelian manifold.
+Since there is in general not much control on this \'etale cover, we focus on special types of Enriques manifolds where the variety $Y$ itself does not split, and we are interested in the ``atomic" types.

 \begin{defi} An Enriques manifold is of \emph{symplectic type} (\resp \emph{CY type}) if it admits a cyclic \'etale cover by an IHS (\resp CY) manifold. \end{defi}